-The 3GPP system must offer a means to provide high reliability, predictable latency in communication and ability to adapt and when necessary prioritize resources to meet specific service requirements.
+The 3GPP system shall offer a means to provide high reliability, required latency in communication and ability to adapt and when necessary prioritize resources to meet specific service requirements.

+The 3GPP system shall allow flexible means to make and enforce relative priority decisions among the different application services based on the state of the network (e.g., during disaster events and network congestion) recognizing that the priority needs may change in time during a crisis event.